-The Company's Provision for Income Taxes was \$7,563 and \$7,735 for the three months ended March 31, 2014 and 2013, respectively.
-The effective tax rate was 36% and 45% for the three months ended March 31, 2014 and 2013, respectively.
-The effective tax rate for 2014 and 2013 reflects the effect of certain nondeductible expenses, including the vesting of LP Units in 2013, as well as the noncontrolling interest associated with LP Units and other adjustments.
+The Company's Provision for Income Taxes was \$6,212 and \$7,563 for the three months ended March 31, 2015 and 2014, respectively.
+The effective tax rate was 51% and 36% for the three months ended March 31, 2015 and 2014, respectively.
+The effective tax rate for 2015 and 2014 reflects the effect of certain nondeductible expenses, as well as the noncontrolling interest associated with LP Units and other adjustments.

+The Company reported an increase in deferred tax assets of \$445 associated with changes in Unrealized Gain (Loss) on Marketable Securities and an increase of \$2,211 associated with changes in Foreign Currency Translation Adjustment Gain (Loss), in Accumulated Other Comprehensive Income (Loss) for the three months ended March 31, 2015.
 The Company reported a decrease in deferred tax assets of \$535 associated with changes in Unrealized Gain (Loss) on Marketable Securities and a decrease of \$136 associated with changes in Foreign Currency Translation Adjustment Gain (Loss), in Accumulated Other Comprehensive Income (Loss) for the three months ended March 31, 2014.
-The Company reported a decrease in deferred tax assets of \$278 associated with changes in Unrealized Gain (Loss) on Marketable Securities and an increase of \$292 associated with changes in Foreign Currency Translation Adjustment Gain (Loss), in Accumulated Other Comprehensive Income (Loss) for the three months ended March 31, 2013.